aleksandrskoselevs/transformer-attention-tutorial/3_signal/README.md

 $ python3 main.py --test --pos_enc
 ```

-This tests the trained model (remember to specify the `--pos_enc` flag if positional encodings were used during training and to specify the number of encoder layers via `--enc_layers` if not default).
+This tests the trained model (remember to specify the `--pos_enc` flag if positional encodings were used during training and to specify the number of encoder layers via `--num_enc_layers` if not default).

 ### Help